A Canon MPP view camera adapter

 It’s been suggested that you could use a lens adapter ring as the mount – looking on eBay, some of these are pretty cheap, you just need to file off any extraneous metal lugs or tabs on the inside.
-Whats more, if you get an ‘AF confirm’ version then you may be able to use your camera’s autofocus system to check for correct focus.
+What’s more, if you get an ‘AF confirm’ version then you may be able to use your camera’s autofocus system to check for correct focus.
 This would be particularly useful for smaller sensor DSLRs where the ‘focusing screen’ is not actually designed for focussing.
 I tried an AF confirm adapter ring on my 1Ds, to use with a Zuiko 50/1.2 lens.
 The lens works a treat, but the chip locked up my camera – fortunately it’s only epoxied on, and was quickly levered off…

-Lot’s of interesting comments received – glad it’s been of interest and helped people try their own experiments.
+We’ve had a lot of interesting comments received – glad it’s been of interest and helped people try their own experiments.

-- Setting up tilt – a guide to setting tilt on lenses.
+- Setting up tilt – a guide to setting tilt on lenses

 - Tilt shift lenses – the Canon 24mm TS-E

 Keith’s first article about using a tilt/shift lens with a DSLR

 - Using an adapter to add tilt and shift to medium format lenses on a mirrorless camera

 - Basics of the View Camera